 What Are Allspice Berries?

 Allspice berries are the dried unripe fruit of the Pimenta dioica plant, native to Central America and the Caribbean.
-Their name comes from their flavor profile, which resembles a mix of cinnamon, nutmeg, and cloves with a hint of pepper.
+According to the Culinary Institute of America, their flavor profile resembles a mix of cinnamon, nutmeg, and cloves with a hint of pepper.
 They're commonly used in both sweet and savory dishes, especially in Jamaican jerk seasoning, Middle Eastern stews, and traditional pumpkin pies.

 However, due to their complex flavor, many cooks may not have allspice on hand—or might want to experiment with alternatives for health, availability, or personal taste reasons.